Welcome to the Grand Valley Shakespeare Festival

 Alumni Production of a NEW PLAY!!

 As a new event to celebrate 25 years of the Shakespeare Festival, we welcome back alumni from our seasons.
 Alumnus Scott Watson is finishing a new play, titled Defy the Stars, which will be performed as part of the 25th season.
 The play follows two actors being held at the Westerbork Transit Camp in the Netherlands in July 1942.
 In order to save themselves and others from deportation to Auschwitz, these actors stage a production of Shakespeare’s Romeo and Juliet.
 Watson graduated from Grand Valley in 2009 with a B.A. in theatre and currently works as an actor and playwright in New York City.

-We will also host a special Alumni Picnic for all festival alumni on Sunday, October 7 at the Grand Ravines Lodge of the Grand Ravines Park, just south of the Grand Valley Allendale Campus.
-Details to follow.
+The Shakespeare Festival is hosting a special Alumni Picnic for all festival alumni on Sunday, October 7 at the Grand Ravines Lodge of the Grand Ravines Park, just south of the Grand Valley Allendale Campus.

 Our Festival Greenshow will be cast in September and will feature a new production that will perform for Family Weekend and the Grand Valley Renaissance Faire as well as at the Festival Conference and a public performance on Thursday, October 4.
 Details and audition information to follow.